Hengle/Folkvangr/Pipeline/Pipeline Overview.md

 7. Facial Animation
 8. Secondary Animation
 9. Background Effects
-7. Cloth, Hair, Grass Simulation
+10. Cloth, Hair, Grass Simulation
+11. Motion Capture/ Reference Footage

 ## VFX
 Most of these functions should already be built into Unity